Assistant Crown Solicitor

 Fiona advises and represents various government agencies on the most complex employment and discrimination matters including:

 - management of complex discipline and employee management processes

-- disciplinary matters, including suspension, termination and ill-health retirement
+- managing ill employees, including ill-health retirement

 Fiona's significant matters include:

-- advice in relation to the application of s.
+- Advice in relation to the application of s.
 3 of the Judges (Pensions and Long Leave) Act 1957 and the calculation of the judicial pension of a retiring judge.
 The conclusions in Fiona’s advice were upheld by the Supreme Court in Tutt v State of Queensland QCA 59.

 - A highly-sensitive unfair dismissal matter relating to a death in custody.
 The applicant was a Corrective Services officer who had been dismissed for misconduct in relation to his failure to properly monitor live CCTV footage, which showed one prisoner killing another prisoner.
 The matter was part-heard when the applicant discontinued his application for reinstatement.
-Fiona and her Assistant Crown Solicitor, Samantha Kane had conduct of this matter as instructing solicitors.

 - An unfair dismissal matter relating to the storage and dissemination of a significant amount of pornographic material.
 The claim settled out of court on a confidential basis.